12 Things Authors Want Editors to Know

 KJ Charles worked as an editor for twenty years.
 She is now a full-time romance novelist with twenty-three novels under her belt.
 She moved from traditional publishing to self-publishing.

 Alison Ingleby is a USA Today best-selling author of sci-fi and fantasy fiction.
-She is self-published, and I’m privileged to say one of my clients!
+She is self-published, and I’m privileged to say was one of my clients!

 Kia Thomas, both a writer and an editor of fiction, chaired the session.

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com